 The club is subject to Solvency II regulations, requiring it to maintain the Minimum Capital Requirement ("MCR") and the Solvency Capital Requirement ("SCR") at all times.
 The capital requirements are calculated by reference to the standard formula as defined in Solvency II, to ensure the club has adequate capital and financial resources to fulfil its obligations.
 The MCR is the level of capital below which the club would be deemed insolvent for regulatory purposes.
-If the club were to fall below the SCR threshold, the CBI is authorised to take action to restore the financial position of the club.
-At 20 February 2020, the club is in full compliance with these requirements.
+If the club were to fall below the SCR threshold, the Central Bank of Ireland could take action to restore the financial position of the club.
+At 20 February 2021, the club is in full compliance with these requirements.